Bronchiolitis usually is caused by viruses.

 Bronchiolitis typically affects children younger than 24 months of age and is most common among infants younger than 6 months of age.
 During the first year of life, bronchiolitis affects about 11 of every 100 children.
 However, during some epidemics, a much higher proportion of infants are affected.
 Most cases occur between November and April, with a peak incidence during January and February.

-Bronchiolitis is most often caused by
+Bronchiolitis is most often caused by infections with

 Respiratory syncytial virus Respiratory Syncytial Virus (RSV) Infection and Human Metapneumovirus Infection Respiratory syncytial virus infection and human metapneumovirus infection cause upper and sometimes lower respiratory tract infections.
 Respiratory syncytial virus is a very common cause of... read more (RSV)